lheer/rm_except/README.md

 # rm_except
-cmdline tool to remove everything except some entries
+A small command line utility to remove everything in a folder except the given files or folders.